francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 ---

 Having recently submitted my PhD thesis, I've been thinking a lot about my PhD experience.
-Here I would like to share some reflections, more so on the form (what the PhD was like) rather than substance (what it was about).
+Here I would like to share some reflections.
+Needless to say that this is my own, biased experience, and PhDs can vary greatly depending on the field, lab, supervisor, etc.

-Disclaimer:

 ## My PhD in a nutshell
 My PhD research focused mainly on a specific brain-inspired algorithm for